TiffanyNwanne/TiffanyNwanne/README.md

 # Directory
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Welcome to my Data Analysis Projects directory!
-This directory showcases real-world analytical projects focused on solving problems in the **healthcare** and **business** domains using data science, statistics, and machine learning.
+This directory showcases real-world analytical projects focused on solving problems in the **healthcare** and **business** domains using analytics, statistics, and machine learning.

 Each project is structured to demonstrate end-to-end analytical workflows, including: